Which city is cheaper, Anchorage or Fort Lauderdale?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Fort Lauderdale and Anchorage.
 Most visitors come to Fort Lauderdale for the beaches, snorkeling, and the family-friendly experiences during these months.
-Also, the summer months attract visitors to Anchorage because of the family-friendly experiences.
+Also, the summer months attract visitors to Anchorage because of the hiking and the family-friendly experiences.

 Fort Lauderdale is much warmer than Anchorage in the summer.
-The temperature in Fort Lauderdale is usually 83°F (28°C) in July, and Anchorage stays around 59°F (15°C).
+The daily temperature in Fort Lauderdale averages around 83°F (28°C) in July, and Anchorage fluctuates around 59°F (15°C).

 People are often attracted to the plentiful sunshine in Anchorage this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Anchorage during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Anchorage receives 240 hours of full sun in the summer.